GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 It considers the sequence of steps as a unique block, meaning that you can use it almost anywhere as if you were applying a simple operation to your data.

 # Some simulations
-I am not going to discuss in depth how `Pipeline` should be practically used, you can find that in the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
-What I am going to present to you is some simulations to better understand how the object `Pipeline` works, technically.
-After all, what better than coding to understand code? 😉
+I am not going to discuss in depth how `Pipeline` should be used in practice, you can find that in the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+What I am going to present to you is some simulations to better understand how the object `Pipeline` works, basically.
+After all, what's better than coding to understand code? 😉

 ## Data generation
 For these simulations we are going to use a simulated dataset, and our task will be binary (balanced) classification: